-Keep it in the bedroom!
 Our metrics show that for French Bulldog photography to soar, it must involve a shirtless owner, loose bedding and a hazy morning light.
 Have your tripod ready to fire at about 7:30am, lay on your side, and position your pet just in the nook of your underarm.
-It’s like you and your dog have just woken up after a long night of sex!
-Who doesn’t want to see that?
+The resulting pic is the equivalent of the straight-guy-holding-a-fish-go-to-Tinder trap!

 The Bottom Line: In the frail, panicked Chihuahua breed, white women found avatars for their repressed terror.
 In the French Bulldog, gay men have made effigies for their stubby, stunted, dying masculinity.

 Rating: My Dog Skipped a Few Essential Chromosomes, Due to Systematic Inbreeding